Art that’s meant to move you

 Long Beach Local News Feature

-Long Beach Local News reporter Yasmine Tanres speaks with three of the artists featured on the Student Art Gallery.
+Long Beach Local News reporter Yasmine Tanres speaks with three of the artists featured in the Student Art Gallery.

 As Advertised, Shipped Properly